 First, it is still in the early development phase and it is far from being a 17.5$ billion valued company.
 So it might take time to develop new features because the team doesn’t simply have an army of developers.

-Some of the key functionalities that Scrintal is currently missing are: collaboration, integration with other tools, availability of templates (where Miro is quite powerful), wide range of sharing options, functionalities that accommodate enterprise customers (i.e. enterprise-grade security, controls, and compliance).
+Some of the key functionalities that Scrintal is currently missing are integration with other tools, an immense library of templates, Scrintal has some templates available at onboarding but we can agree Miro is quite powerful in this area; and functionalities that accommodate enterprise customers (i.e. enterprise-grade security, controls, and compliance).

-Scrintal is already working on implementing a simultaneous collaboration function together with creating templates which seems to become live soon.
-It would not be realistic to expect all the features Miro has developed over the past few years in such a short time.
+Scrintal is already working on implementing a series of integrations with other tools - Readwise Integrations being the first one - and expanding its tempate library based on the main use cases.
+It would not be realistic to expect all the features Miro has developed over the past decade in such a short time.

 So if you’re used to everything Miro has to offer today, you might want to wait a little longer for Scrintal to catch up to become an alternative to Miro.